dludemann/test/content/tinder/do-girls-get-more-matches-tinder.md

 While it may seem a little grim, that’s not to say that men&nbsp;don’t&nbsp;meet people or find love on the app!
 In fact, a survey found that 30% of people met someone through Tinder and had a relationship.

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/do-girls-get-more-matches-tinder#what-women-want-vs-what-men-want-on-tinder" target="_blank" rel="noopener"><strong>What Women Want Vs. What Men Want on Tinder</strong></a>
+## What Women Want Vs. What Men Want on Tinder

 Surprisingly, we&nbsp;can&nbsp;actually know what women and men are looking for on Tinder, thanks to research data.
 While it will be different for everyone, generally speaking here’s what the data tells us: